 curl https://pyenv.run | bash

-Objective: Practice managing Python packages and environments using popular tools like pip
+Objective: Practice managing Python packages and environments using popular tools like pip, conda, and pipenv.

 Install a Package: